Failure Modes of Maximum Entropy RLHF: Mathematical Derivations for Maximum Entropy RL

 \subsection{Deriving the SimPO Objective Under the Plackett-Luce Model}

 The Plackett-Luce model \citep{af5079a1-8ca5-3727-a405-0a82390327b7} extends the Bradley-Terry model from pairwise comparisons to full rankings.
 As in the Bradley-Terry framework, the probability of selecting an option is assumed to be proportional to the value of an underlying latent reward function.
 In our setting, given a prompt $x$ and a collection of $K$ candidate answers $y_1, \ldots, y_K$, the user produces a permutation $\tau:[K]\to[K]$ that represents their ranking of the answers.
-Under the Plackett-Luce model, the probability of such a ranking is defined as follows:
+Under the Plackett-Luce model, the probability of such a ranking is defined as follows.
+Let $r_k = r^*(x, y_{\tau(k)})$.
+Then:

 Observe that when $K=2$, Equation~\ref{eq:pl-model-maxent} simplifies to the Bradley-Terry model.
 For the general Plackett-Luce model, however, we can still leverage the reward parameterization by substituting the reward function expressed in terms of its optimal policy.
-As in Appendix~\ref{app:maxent_derivation2}, the normalization constant $Z(x)$ cancels out, leaving us with:
+As in Appendix~\ref{app:maxent_derivation2}, the normalization constant $Z(x)$ cancels out.
+Let $s_k = \alpha \log \pi^*(y_{\tau(k)}|x)$.
+Then: